The Best Baby Sleep Soothers 2023

 The app allows you to set the lighting (dimmer, brighter, different colors) and the sound type and volume.
 Finally, it helps you set up routines for older babies and toddlers for bath time, bedtime and nap time.

-When you download the app and open it for the first time, this is what you see:
+When you downloaded the previous app and opened it for the first time, this is what you saw:

-That’s right, in order to merely use the app to control the Hatch Baby Rest, you have to register for an account with your name, email address and a password.
+That’s right, in order to merely use the app to control the Hatch Baby Rest, you had to register for an account with your name, email address and a password.
+Like any smart device, this is a trade-off—registering provides benefits of letting others be authorized users (a partner, caregiver etc).
+And no one says you have to use your real name or email address that you use professionally or even personally (that is, you can use a spam Gmail account).

 Hatch says it “guards it’s customers privacy,” but we’ve already seen this movie before.
 Hatch could easily be acquired by Google or Facebook and suddenly you and your baby’s data is in the hands of a company that may have a different perspective on privacy.

-Best Travel Sleep Soother: The LectroFan Micro Wireless Sleep Sound Machine is tiny.
+The LectroFan Micro2 Wireless Sleep Sound Machine is tiny.
 So tiny, we didn’t think it would work all that well as a sleep aid.
 But after testing it on various trips, were we wrong.
 While the sound isn’t going to fill a room, it’s enough to block most sounds in hotel hallways or grandma’s house.

 The Micro offers ten sounds: five fan sounds, four white noise sounds and one ocean sound.
 It comes with a built-in rechargeable battery (USB) so you don’t have to carry batteries with you and the volume can be adjusted in tiny increments for perfect coverage.
 One bummer: it comes without a timer so you’ll have to turn it off yourself or leave it on all night (not our recommendation, see Thing No On Tells You below).